 Did you know there’s a kind of under-sharing that has been dubbed ‘vague-booking’?
 I didn’t know until I heard about it the other day, but I recognised it instantly.
 It really is a thing.

 Maybe you’ve come across it.
 Somebody posts a Facebook status update that provides only vague details about a difficult experience they are going through, or are about to endure.
 Anyone who reads it is left wondering.
 Are they in trouble?
 Do they need help?
 Did I miss something important?

 The situation is only relieved when someone else is so provoked by the ambiguous update that they just have to ask for more information.
 Once the vague-booker provides the missing details, the comment thread expands as people rush to sympathise, offer help or promise to pray.
 It’s difficult to know what motivates vague-booking, but it isn’t very helpful.

-The person who over-shares doesn’t seem to know how much and which kind of personal information is appropriate to broadcast to others.
-They tend to overwhelm their audience with intimate details that others would rather not know and can cause considerable embarrassment.
+In contrast, the person who over-shares doesn’t seem to know how much and which kind of personal information is appropriate to broadcast to others.
+They tend to overwhelm their audience with intimate details that others would rather not know.
 It might help the over-sharer to unburden themselves and share so openly, but sadly, it’s of little help to others.

 Under-sharing creates confusion and over-sharing leads to awkwardness.
-Neither approach is helpful, because neither has the interests of others at heart; they’re exactly the kind of thing I want to avoid.
-Sometimes it is more helpful to let silence reign unexplained and not post anything at all online.
+Neither approach is helpful, because neither has the interests of others at heart; they’re exactly the kind of thing I want to avoid when I’m blogging.
+Sometimes it’s better to let silence reign unexplained and not post anything online.

 I think about helpfulness a lot when I’m writing because I’m accountable for whatever I publish.
-It’s a sober responsibility that means I have very strict rules about what I share online and how I share it.
-So, I won’t publish anything that doesn’t measure up.
+It’s a sober responsibility, so I have very strict rules about what and how I share online.
+That means I won’t publish anything that doesn’t measure up.